intel/intel-extension-for-transformers/docs/weightonlyquant.md

 ## Examples For CPU AND CUDA

-Our motivation is improve CPU support for weight only quantization, since `bitsandbytes`, `auto-gptq`, `autoawq` only support CUDA GPU device.
+Our motivation is to improve CPU support for weight only quantization, since `bitsandbytes`, `auto-gptq`, `autoawq` only support CUDA GPU device.
 We have extended the `from_pretrained` function so that `quantization_config` can accept [`RtnConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L608), [`AwqConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L793), [`TeqConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L28), [`GPTQConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L855), [`AutoroundConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/config.py#L912) to implement conversion on the CPU.
 We not only support PyTorch but also provide LLM Runtime backend based cpp programming language.
 Here are the example codes.

 ### Example for CPU device
 4-bit/8-bit inference with `RtnConfig`, `AwqConfig`, `TeqConfig`, `GPTQConfig`, `AutoRoundConfig` on CPU device.